How it's made // Promotional skateboards

-Ever wondered how promotional skateboards are made?
+Ever wondered how promotional boards are made?
 Choose right and you can ensure that they are high quality products skaters actually want.

 The process of creating a fully customised skateboard begins with you.
 You can design the board instore or online by choosing original artwork from international artists or uploading your own designs.
 After that the design is sent to be transferred to a hand made board.